List of Marvel Comics characters: P: Professor Thorton

 In 1972, Thorton experimented on numerous mutants including Sabretooth and Mastodon.
 He hired Carol Hines as his assistant and the scientist Abraham Cornelius.
-His experiments on Wolverine are responsible for his adamantium-laced skeleton.
+His experiments on Wolverine are responsible for the adamantium-laced skeleton.
 He is also connected to the creation of Alpha Flight on to developing super-soldiers for the US government.
 During the adamantium-lacing process, the physical trauma causes Wolverine to regress to violent animal behavior, prone to attacking anyone who comes near.
-In a virtual reality simulation, Thorton's mysterious "master" takes control of Wolverine and has him attack everyone in the facility, cutting off Thorton's right hand and killing him.
+In a virtual reality simulation, Thorton's mysterious "master" takes control of Wolverine and has attack everyone in the facility, cutting off Thorton's right hand and killing him.
 Afterwards Wolverine escapes for real and confronts Thorton.
 Though the outcome of this encounter is not shown, when Thorton next appears, in Wolverine vol. 2 #49 and 50, he has a metal hook in place of his right hand.

 Years later, Thorton and Carol Hines lure Wolverine into an abandoned warehouse in Canada which was once the secret location for the Weapon X program.
 Codenamed Project X, Wolverine discovers Weapon X was funded by the CIA and sheltered in Canada.
-Thorton activates a robotic android named Shiva, which is programmed to destroy all of Project X's test subjects, starting with Wolverine.
-Another Project X test subject, Silver Fox, steps forward to interrogate Thorton at gunpoint.
-He tries to grab the gun from Silver Fox and she shoots him fatally.
-Romulus was in control of Weapon X and gave orders to Truett.
-Although it is said that Romulus had known Logan in a past life, it is unclear if he knew of Logan while he was young and living at the Howlett estate if this he did then he would have known of Truett's connection to Logan.
+Thorton activates the robotic android Shiva which is programmed to destroy all of Project X's test subjects, starting with Wolverine.
+Project X's other test subject Silver Fox steps forward to interrogate Thorton at gunpoint.
+He tries to grab the gun from Silver Fox who shoots him fatally.